 Sadly, Jhonathan Florez also died as a result of competing in this extreme sport.
 In 2015, he was killed on Mount Titlis, Engelberg, Switzerland.
 He was practicing wingsuit jumps for a tournament due to be held in China.
 He was just 32 years old.

 What Percentage of Wingsuit Jumpers Die?

-The percentage death rate for wing-suit jumping is not precisely known; only the number of fatalities are recorded, and not the total number of jumps made each year.
-The high risk level of this sport is however confirmed by the results of a 2012 survey carried out by , a BASE jumper and sports medicine doctor.
-Dr. Omer Mei-Dan
+The precise percentage death rate for wing-suit jumping is not known; only the number of fatalities are recorded, and not the total number of jumps made each year.
+However, high levels of risk in the sport are confirmed by a survey carried out in 2012 by Dr. Omer Mei-Dan, a BASE jumper and sports medicine doctor.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.